-You'd THINK that folks would at least want to hear the biblical evidence (or you could say biblical argument) against eternal conscious torment.
-At least once - give it a chance.
+You'd think folks would at least want to hear the biblical evidence/argument against eternal conscious torment.
+At least once, give it a chance.
 If it is not biblical then by all means, reject it!
 However, imagine if this tradition of torment is just a doctrine of man!
 Wouldn't we want to be aware of it and teach accordingly?

 And If I am so wrong, friend and fellow believer, then am I not a false teacher?
 And shouldn't I be told of my sin and shown the ways I have gone wrong?
 Shouldn't it be pointed out how I have used Scripture out of context and twisted the meanings of our most beloved verses?
 It would be the loving thing to point it out to me.

 Believe me, no one 'gets away with it'.
 God is not mocked.
 God is just.
 He has also told me over and over (maybe He has told you also) that He is merciful and compassionate.
 May we attain to being like our Father.
 He also told us He is making all things new.
 (Goodbye evil!)

 As I see it, the only ones getting away with anything are those who are rescued and get to participate in the Great Exchange, where Jesus dies in our place.